Associate Professor, Department of Philosophy, Oklahoma State University, Fall 2019 - Present

 1. Special issue on pluralistic folk psychology (with Evan Westra and Kristin Andrews) Synthese

-59. Reply to Critics (author-meets-critics session on my book "How We Understand Others")
+59. Author Meets Critics for my book “How We Understand Others”

 57-58.
 "How We Understand Others"